Jay-Idrees/Work-Day-Scheduler--JQUERY-Bootstrap/README.md

 ## User Story

 I am an employee at a large firm and every day is busy.
-I am looking for a new app that can help me organize my day and keep track of the various tasks and meetings.
-I am specifically looking for an app that can enable me to organisze my daily tasks/commitments with the flexibility to do in an hourly fashion.
+I am looking for a new app that can help me organize my day and facilitate keeping track of the various tasks and meetings.
+I am specifically looking for an app that can enable me to organisze my daily tasks/commitments by hour

 ## Technologies used

 ![Bootstrap](https://img.shields.io/badge/Bootstrap-blueviolet?style=for-the-badge&logo=bootstrap)